Cong president Kharge forms new CWC, includes some G23 members in his new team

-The CWC has been formed months after Mallikarjun Kharge became the party president on October 10 last year and replaces the Steering Committee which was formed as a stop-gap arrangement
+The CWC has been formed months after Mallikarjun Kharge became party president, and replaces Steering Committee which was formed as a stop-gap arrangement

 Congress president Mallikarjun Kharge on Sunday (August 20) has finally reconstituted a new Congress Working Committee (CWC), which is the party's top decision making body.
 This development comes just months ahead of Assembly elections in Madhya Pradesh, Rajasthan and Chhattisgarh.